DAVE ARCARI BIOGRAPHY

 “Dave plays like he got his skin turned inside out and pretty soon my skin was inside out too listening and it was all good.
 That boy bleeds for you – he a real down deep player and a soul man…” SEASICK STEVE

-SLIDE guitarist & songwriter Dave Arcari’s alt.blues sounds owe as much to trash country, punk and rockabilly as they do pre-war Delta blues and have been showcased via ten internationally-acclaimed solo CD releases.
+SLIDE guitarist & songwriter Dave Arcari’s alt.blues sounds owe as much to trash country, punk and rockabilly as they do pre-war Delta blues and have been showcased via six internationally-acclaimed solo album releases.